 Sandboxed and careful with existing files.
 Keystone adopts what it can, preserves unmanaged content, and never silently clobbers your work.

-Link a project and Keystone offers to import its existing AGENTS.md or CLAUDE.md into your library.
-Migration is one click, not an afternoon.
+Link a project and Keystone imports its existing AGENTS.md and CLAUDE.md — merging both into one rule set and resolving their conflicts when a repo has the pair.
+Migration is a review, not an afternoon.

 Local-first by default: Keystone works with folders you explicitly link, stores profiles on your Mac, uses your private iCloud when sync is enabled, and does not require a Keystone account.